 3. How do you feel you will make an impact in our school in this role?
-4. Estimated time commitment each week (consider required meetings, projects, goals): Second Choice Position: 1.
-Describe the position.
+4. Estimated time commitment each week (consider required meetings, projects, goals): Second Choice Position: Describe the position.
 2. Explain how your skills and interests are a fit for the demands of this position.
 3. How do you feel you will make an impact in our school in this role?
 4. Estimated time commitment each week (consider required meetings, projects, goals): Third Choice Position: 1.
 Describe the position.
 2. Explain how your skills and interests are a fit for the demands of this position.
-42 efj.4.1.18 - y = -
+2. Explain flow your state and and and 42 efj.4.1.18